Constrained Performance Boosting Control for Nonlinear Systems: Practical aspects of ADMM-PB

 where $\epsilon^{r,(j)},\epsilon^{\delta,(j)}\geq 0$ are tolerances that could be either predefined (i.e., $\epsilon^{r,(j)}=\epsilon^{r}$ and $\epsilon^{\delta,(j)}=\epsilon^{\delta}$ for all $j=0,1,\ldots$) or adjusted iteratively along the ADMM iterations.
 In the second case, the primal and dual tolerances can be iteratively modified utilizing the vectors stacking the state and input sequences and the corresponding copy variables at the $j$-th ADMM-PB iteration over the $S$ scenarios, namely

 where

 for all $s \in [1,S]$.
 Using these quantities, $\epsilon^{r,(j)}$ and $\epsilon^{\delta,(j)}$ can be adjusted as

 where $c=S(T+1)(n+m)$ and $o=c+d$ are the number of constraints and optimization variables, respectively, while $\epsilon^{\mathrm{abs}}, \epsilon^{\mathrm{rel}}\geq 0$ control the trade-off between the dimension of the residuals and the magnitude of the variables that ultimately characterize them.
-Note that this choice still requires the user to select the latter hyperparameters, whose choice might be critical for performance and constraint satisfaction but not for closed-loop stability.
-Indeed, under our assumptions, stability is guaranteed irrespective of when ADMM-PB is terminated.
+These tolerances therefore affect when ADMM-PB is terminated, and hence the level of matching between the rollout trajectories and the projected auxiliary trajectories.
+As discussed in Remark~\ref{rem:early_stopping}, this dependence should not be confused with a dependence of closed-loop stability on the selected tolerances.
+Indeed, under our assumptions, stability follows from the chosen (stable) controller parametrization and is preserved irrespective of the adopted termination criterion.
+In contrast, constraint handling during training depends on the chosen tolerances and residual-dependent termination criteria.
+In particular, as smaller residuals indicate better agreement between rollout and projected trajectories, exact constraint satisfaction across the sampled training trajectories would require the corresponding feasibility residuals to vanish.